vikramkm114a/Cybersecurity/Python/Automate Tasks with Python/Update File.md

 print(ip_addresses)
 ```

-For the first part of the algorithm, I imported the `allow_list.txt` by using `import` module.
-Then, I used `with open` statement to open the file.
+For the first part of the algorithm, I imported the `allow_list.txt` by using the `import` module.
+Then, I used the `with open` statement to open the file.
 The `open()` function has two parameters: `import_file` and `r`.
-The first identifies the file to import, the second indicattes what I would like to do with the file (read the file).
+The first identifies the file to import, and the second indicates what I would like to do with the file (read the file).
 Finally, I assigned the string output of this method to the variable `ip_addresses` and `print` it.
 For your information, there are 17 IP addresses in `allow_list.txt`.

 The Result: